 The specs are as powerful as you’d expect.
 The Snapdragon 865 Plus powers the phone, with 12GB of RAM, and a large 4,500mAh battery that won’t quit, even if you’re punishing it on a heavy day.
 The display is one of the most impressive pieces of kit on the phone too.
 It has a 120Hz refresh rate, Samsung’s usual high level of quality, and it’s reduced the S Pen’s response time to just 9 milliseconds.

 Of course, you’re paying a lot for all of this, and the price starts at $1,299.
-But if you need a water-resistant Android phone that’ll keep up with you, then theis the best choice.
+But if you need a water-resistant Android phone that’ll keep up with you, then the Samsung Galaxy Note 20 Ultra is the best choice.

 Why should you buy this: It’s the most rugged phone you can buy, with solid drop protection and water resistance.